oohg/doc/english/Maintenance.md

 This document states the tasks to fulfill whenever:

+A PROPERTY or EVENT is added to forms in i_window.ch:

+   * Add support for it to the IDE.
+   * Update the corresponding HTML file at doc\manual folder.

+A PROPERTY or EVENT is deleted from forms in i_window.ch:

+   * Delete the support for it from the IDE.
+   * Update the corresponding HTML file at doc\manual folder.

 A PROPERTY or EVENT is added to a control in it's i_xxxxxxxx.ch:

    * Add support for it to the IDE.